smy1/swlab/README.md

 # swlab
 This repo contains codes (mostly Python) that I wrote for various projects that I lead as a postdoc in SW-Lab.
 The codes are stored in their respective project folders.
-As of 22.06.2024 (long count: 13.0.11.12.1, 6 Imox), the repo only has one project folder, "Peekaboo".
+As of 24.06.2024 (long count: 13.0.11.12.3, 8 Aq'ab'al), the repo only has one project folder, "Peekaboo".
 [!NOTE]
   - The repo and this readme are still under construction and will be constantly updated.

-## List of codes within each project folder (assuming that I will add more folders in the future)
+## List of codes within each project folder
 1. Peekaboo
    - merge-videos.py
    - merge-clips.py
    - omi-sync-videos.py
+   - sbr-sync-2videos.py
+   - sbr-sync-3videos.py

 ## 1. Peekaboo
 In this project, we examine whether interactive shared reading, also known as dialogic reading, is positively linked to children's productive vocabulary size, and whether this relationship is mediated by children's predictive brain signal as measured using fNIRS.
 This project is a follow-up study of this
-[this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0272438).
-As we video recorded children during the experiment, we have to process the videos (e.g., concatenate, sync, etc) before we can code the videos.
+[paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0272438).
+As we video recorded children during the experiment, we have to process the videos (e.g., concatenate, synchronise, etc) before we can code the videos.
 The python scripts uploaded to this project folder allows us to automatise the task of processing videos.

 ### General requirements